matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 history.
 Since now they can create PDU's that reference this stale state, and all the other participating servers have no option but to soft fail these events (ignoring that we don't block them at the network level).
-While this is still a huge improvement over the exisitng situation, we need suggesstions for how to stop this at the event authoirzation level.
+While this is still a huge improvement over the existing situation, we need suggestions for how to stop this at the event authorization level.
 I'm begging for advice.

-### Unclear if a joining server can recieve a PDU from a room that it is not joined to
+### Unclear if a joining server can receive a PDU from a room that it is not joined to

-The amendments to the join handshake described in this MSC mean that a server has to wait for a PDU, `m.server.participation` before it has attmpted to join the room beyond sending an EDU.
+The amendments to the join handshake described in this MSC mean that a server has to wait for a PDU, `m.server.participation` before it has attempted to join the room beyond sending an EDU.
 It's not clear to me whether this is currently possible or changes are required to federation send.

 ### Surely the joining server needs to send the EDU via resident servers, so `make_join` has to be modified